intel/rohd-website/docs/_blog/2023-12-14-combinational-ssa.md

 ## Guarding Against "Write After Read"

-While these examples may seem silly and easy to avoid, there are a lot of real bugs (including ones that make it into silicon) which are caused more complex designs that are affected by this type of problem in unobvious ways.
+While these examples may seem silly and easy to avoid, there are a lot of real bugs (including ones that make it into silicon) which are caused by more complex designs that are affected by this type of problem in unobvious ways.

-The vendors and open source tools seem to have come to some implicit agreement about how things should execute (independent of the LRM) so that things are generally consistent, but it's also best practice to just obey the lint violations for "write after read".
+The vendors and open source tools seem to have come to some implicit agreement about how things should execute (in addition to the LRM minimum requirements) so that things are generally consistent, but it's also best practice to just obey the lint violations for "write after read".
 If you always avoid those lints, then you should be able to avoid these weird behaviors.

 In ROHD, the `Combinational` class (maps to `always_comb`) has special simulation-time behavior to catch "write after read" violations.
 It works by, during execution of a combinational block, keeping track of any signal that is "read" (i.e., used to compute the execution) and flags an issue if it is "written" (i.e. reassigned) later in that same execution.
 This is a really powerful check that prevents _any_ of the above situations, or any other similar ones, from simulating without error.
 This is one of the many ways in which ROHD is significantly stricter (and safer) than SystemVerilog.
 In a SystemVerilog simulator, it will pick one of the many legal ways to simulate and just simulate it, leaving you to find a functional issue later via lint (hopefully!).